Canton Family Escapes Fire At Home Twice Overnight

 “Fortunately for them they had working smoke detectors and it did alert one of the family members to the fire and they were able to notify the other family members who were sleeping and get them safely out of the house.
 Very, very grateful for that,” Canton Fire Chief Charles Doody told reporters Thursday morning.

 The fire was put out and firefighters left around 5 a.m.
-The family of six went back into the home to see what they could salvage when new flames starting shooting through the attic.
+The family of five went back into the home to see what they could salvage when new flames starting shooting through the attic.
 Firefighters were called back to douse those flames.

 No one was hurt and the home is said to be a total loss.